 James Madison University is located in Harrisonburg, Virginia, a small town nestled into the Shenandoah Valley of western Virginia.
-The public university offers 115 different degree programs at all major levels:
+The university offers 115 different degrees at all major levels:

 - educational specialist

-James Madison University is well known for being a beautiful campus.
+James Madison University is well known for being a beautiful campus with a great outdoor program.
 Although it’s surrounded by mountains, active and adventurous students are sure to love that the campus also houses its own indoor climbing gym.